salcedoe/MtMdocs/docs/matlabBasics/ControlFlow.md

 !!! abstract "Anatomy of a SWITCH CASE statement"

     SWITCH CASE statements use the `switch` and `case` key words.
 These Conditional Statements execute depending on the value of the indicated  *variable*.
-If the value in *variable* matches the value in one of the CASE lines, then corresponding block of code is executed.
+If the value in *variable* matches the value in one of the CASE lines, then the corresponding block of code is executed.
 If there are multiple matches, only the first match is executed.
 If there is no match, the code block following the **otherwise** keyword is executed.
-The **otherwise** keyword is optional, and if not included, and there is not match, the SWITCH CASE statement simply exits and runs no code blocks.
+The **otherwise** keyword is optional, and if not included, and there is no match, the SWITCH CASE statement simply exits and runs no code blocks.

     >**switch** *variable*
     >>**case** *value 1*